 When you buy Bohemian Brewery’s new variety 12-pack, you’re also purchasing a history lesson.
 The brown box, decorated with black and red graphics, is covered with historic tidbits, facts about the “old school” techniques the Midvale brewers practiced, and about the background of the 12-pack’s three beers.
 Inside includes a picture of the brewery’s late founder, Joe Petras, who passed away in 2012.

-“I feel like we needed something new for the market,” said owner, Helen Petras, of the new packaging.
+“I feel like we needed something new $100 payday loan for the market,” said owner, Helen Petras, of the new packaging.
 “It gives you lots of information on the back.”

 The new packaging is the first of a handful of changes planned for the 13-year-old brewery.
 The brewery is designing new labels for its Bohemian Czech Pilsener, Viennese Lager and Cherny Bock.
 These are Bohemian’s mainstay beers, though it also produces seasonal brews.